India rules Tata Steel, SKF, Schaeffler units colluded on bearings prices

 Later, National Engineering Industries also filed a similar plea under the leniency programme, the CCI order said.

-Tata Steel's bearings division, SKF, Schaeffler and National Engineering Industries did not immediately respond to a request for comment on Friday.
+Tata Steel said in a statement that its divisions had strong governance practices regarding anti-competitive conduct and the company was "extremely mindful of compliance to the regulatory norms".
+SKF, Schaeffler and National Engineering Industries did not respond to a request for comment.

 Reuters reported last year that CCI's investigations arm concluded that SKF India SKFB.NS, Schaeffler India SCHE.NS, Tata Steel's bearings unit and National Engineering Industries had contravened antitrust law by discussing and agreeing prices.